What do blood pressure and the rhythm of your heart have to do with stroke risk? Plenty.

 High blood pressure is generally considered the most common controllable risk factor for stroke, but atrial fibrillation is the most powerful, said Ralph L. Sacco, M.D., professor and chairman of neurology at the Miller School of Medicine at the University of Miami and past president of the American Heart Association.
 “Somebody with high blood pressure has almost twice the risk of stroke than somebody without high blood pressure,” he said.
 “But someone with atrial fibrillation has more than five times the risk of stroke.”

-More than 76 million Americans have high blood pressure.
-Atrial fibrillation, on the other hand, affects far fewer Americans — an estimated 2.7 million.
+About 80 million Americans have high blood pressure.
+Atrial fibrillation, on the other hand, affects far fewer Americans — an estimated 6.1 million.
 “Because high blood pressure is so frequent, affecting tens of millions of people, it has a bigger impact on the number of strokes attributed to it,” Dr. Sacco said.
 “But atrial fibrillation is a more potent risk factor.”

 The two risk factors are also related to each other: High blood pressure is a risk factor for atrial fibrillation.
 Middle-aged men and women with high blood pressure are at increased risk for atrial fibrillation later in life.
 “Then it becomes a double whammy, where you have high blood pressure as well as atrial fibrillation increasing your stroke risk,” Dr. Sacco said.